tinymce/hiring_devops_engineer/Readme.md

    is where you show us what you can do:

     1. Secure the machine using industry best practice security.
 Port 8009 is required for the application server to be accessible.
+Assume that this server will be a publically accessible server that runs inside a cloud provider.
+SSH should be properly secured.
     2. Set the hostname of the machine to something creative.
     3. Run the application in the application directory automatically on machine boot.